PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Custom cowsay and hello packages are implemented in private Haumea modules.
+The custom cowsay and hello packages are implemented in private Haumea modules.

 ```nix
 { pkgs, art ? "default" }: